bennekrouf/mayorana/content/queue/memory_mngt_10.md

 ---
 id: cow-copy-on-write-rust
 title: "How does Cow<'a, B> (Copy-on-Write) work in Rust?
-When would you use it for strings or other data?"
+When use it ?"
 slug: cow-copy-on-write-rust
 date: '2025-07-07'
 author: mayo